-Dwelling Unit, Accessory (ADU): A self-contained dwelling unit located within, attached to or detached from an existing structuresingle-family-unit located on the same parcel of land.
-Whether within, attached or detached, an ADU must have a minimum footprint of one hundred ninety (190) square feet and a maximum footprint of sevennine hundred (7900) square feet.

-One (1) ADUs are is allowed, with a permit, in any Shoreland Zone District where single family dwellings are an allowed use, as long as the lot contains an existing single family dwelling and the lot contains at least eighty thousand (80,000) square feet of area and wo hundred 3(200) feet of shore frontage.
-An The ADU that is to be located in the Shoreland Zone is subject to the same per dwelling unit minimum lot area and shore frontage requirements, waterbody and other setbacks, building height, lot coverage and other Section 15.B. standards as any other dwelling unit that is located in the Shoreland Zone.
+Dwelling Unit, Accessory (ADU): A self-contained dwelling unit located within, attached to or detached from an existing structure located on the same parcel of land.
+Whether within, attached or detached, an ADU must have a minimum footprint of one hundred ninety (190) square feet and a maximum footprint of seven hundred (700) square feet.
+One (1) ADU is allowed, with a permit, in any Shoreland Zone District where single family dwellings are an allowed use, as long as the lot contains an existing single family dwelling and the lot contains at least eighty thousand (80,000) square feet of area and two hundred (200) feet of shore frontage.
+The ADU is subject to the same -waterbody and other setbacks, building height, lot coverage and other Section 15.B. standards as any other dwelling unit that is located in the Shoreland Zone.
 However, the Section 12.C (1) expansion limitations apply if the existing dwelling does not meet the current Section 15.B. waterbody or wetland setbacks and construction of the ADU requires expansion of the existing dwelling.
 An ADU that is created by the expansion of an existing conforming structure shall have a maximum height of thirty (30) feet or the height of the existing structure, whichever is greater.
-A detached ADU shall meet the current Section 15.B. waterbody and wetland setbacks for new structures, and have a maximum height of thirty (30) feet.
+A detached ADU shall meet the current Section 15.B waterbody and wetland setbacks for new structures, and have a maximum height of thirty (30) feet.